po1sigala/live/01-Class-Content/19-PWA-dev/27-Evr_Git-Cherry-Picking/README.md

 * Now, let's imagine that we want to use that feature in our own branch, but in such a way that doesn't bring in all the changes from that `feature/notifications` branch.
 Now we get to use the wonderful `git cherry-pick` command!

-## Using Git Cherry Pick
+## Using Git cherry-pick

 Let's bring in a specific commit to our own feature branch!

-1. Check out the previous branch and create your own `feature/mybranch` branch. *Tip*: You can checkout the previous branch by simply putting a dash in place of the branch name
+1. Check out the previous branch, `feature/notifications`, and create your own `feature/mybranch` branch. *Tip*: You can checkout the previous branch by simply putting a dash in place of the branch name

 ```sh
 git checkout -
 git checkout -b feature/mybranch
 ```

-2. Now that we are checked out to our own feature branch, let's cherry pick the commit from branch `feature/notifications` and pull it into our branch.
+2. Now that we are checked out to our own feature branch, let's cherry-pick the commit from branch `feature/notifications` and pull it into our branch.
 To do this we are finally going to make use of the `git cherry-pick` command. **Note**: You can paste the whole hash string, or provide just the first seven characters.
-(For example: `f18756ac7418fe09f75f4d02ab42af76c4c0f7af` or `f18756a`)
+(For example: `42e6ce587933317cc3b9c4f465bc620547d65a32` or `42e6ce5`)

 ```sh
 git cherry-pick <hash>